Key Takeaways

 - “Start with Why” by Simon Sinek: Argues that understanding your core purpose is key to inspiring action and achieving fulfillment.

-- “Give and Take” by Adam Grant: Explores how contributing to others and adopting a “giving” mindset can lead to more tremendous success and fulfillment.
+- “Give and Take” by Adam Grant: Explores how contributing to others and adopting a “giving” mindset can lead to greater success and fulfillment.

 - Documentaries: